We use cookies to improve your experience on our website.

 Light Jig

-At major CRN events, such as Regionals and the Irish Open, dancers may enter a Bungrád Award, which usually includes the Reel and Slip Jig (unless specified otherwise).
+At major CRN events (Regionals, Irish Open, etc.), dancers may enter a Bungrád Award, usually consisting of:

-Award rounds are often a dancer’s first “big stage” experience, helping build confidence and stage presence
+Award rounds are often a dancer’s first “big stage” moment, helping build confidence and stage presence.

 Progression to Ullmhúchán

-CRN progression is dance-by-dance and based on placement and competition size:
+CRN progression is dance-by-dance, based on placement and competition size.

 A dancer may move from Bungrád → Ullmhúchán in a specific dance when:

-There are more than 7 dancers in that competition, and
+There are more than 7 dancers in the competition and

-The dancer wins 1st place in either the solo dance or Award round
+The dancer wins 1st place in either the solo dance or the Award round

-Dancers may progress in Reel while remaining in Bungrád for Light Jig until criteria are met for each dance
+This means a dancer may progress in Reel, while still remaining in Bungrád for Light Jig, until criteria are met for each dance.

 What Adjudicators Look For

-Rhythm: Staying perfectly in sync with the music
+Rhythm: Staying perfectly in time with the music.

-These fundamentals build strong habits that support dancers through every grade.
+These fundamentals build the strong habits dancers need for every grade ahead.

-Your teacher will guide your child, ensuring they feel confident, prepared, and ready to compete
+Your teacher will guide your child and ensure they feel confident and prepared

 Shoes: Black Irish soft shoes (pumps)

-Uniform: Black trousers and a plain black top (or official school option)
+Uniform: Black trousers and plain black top (or official school option)

 Appearance: Hair neat and off the face